 In Switzerland, long-term partnerships and support for local projects are integral components of MSD’s social engagement

 Since 1977, we have been committed to promoting young talent in the region.
-We offer young people the opportunity to complete apprenticeships for Swiss federal certification as a chemistry or biology laboratory technician (EFZ, Eidgenössisches Fähigkeitszeugnis) as well as business administrator (EFZ, Eidgenössisches Fähigkeitszeugnis) in the area of service and administration.
+We offer young people the opportunity to complete apprenticeships for Swiss federal certification as a chemistry or biology laboratory technician (EFZ, Eidgenössisches Fähigkeitszeugnis).

 «MSD for Mothers Grant»

 The “MSD for Mothers” program was initiated in 2011 to support the UN program “Every Woman Every Child” with 500 million US dollars over ten years.
 The program aims to reduce maternal mortality by 75 % and to create better access to reproductive healthcare.
 As part of this initiative, the Swiss Tropical and Public Health Institute in Basel received the MSD for Mothers Grant to support the «One-stop-clinic » in Ifakara, Tanzania that provides integrated healthcare to HIV-infected pregnant women and their families.

 As part of MSD’s Corporate Volunteering Program, we give our employees time for social commitment.
 They can use up to 40 of their working hours every year to do volunteer activities that support non-profit organizations: voluntarily and during working hours.

 With the collaboration of IGSU (Interessengemeinschaft für eine saubere Umwelt) more than 50 MSD employees rolled up their sleeves to help clean the cities of Lucerne and Zürich.
 Over 45 kg of general waste, 24 kg of glass, 8.3 kg of aluminum and 3.3 kg of PET bottles were collected.

 Serving our local community through engagement with the Lions Zentralschweiz